Str1ker17/android_device_samsung_delos3geur/README.md

 Device is based on msm7x27a (msm7627a exactly) chip and msm8625 board.
 If you want to build:
 - disable hardware/ril directory
-- get hardware/qcom/display-legacy from github.com/TheWhisp/android_hardware_qcom_display-legacy/tree/jellybean-mr2
+- get hardware/qcom/display-legacy from TheWhisp/android_hardware_qcom_display-legacy/tree/jellybean-mr2
-- apply patches: patch -p1 < device/samsung/delos3geur/0001-msm7x27a-backport-patches-needed-by-cm10.patch
+- apply patches:
+    + patch -p1 < device/samsung/delos3geur/0001-msm7x27a-backport-patches-needed-by-cm10.patch

-Some source files patches are not included there.
-They will be included when I will have more time.
+    + changes from 0003-android-audio-sources.repo.diff
+    + cd build && git apply ../device/samsung/delos3geur/0002-build-edify-script-optional.diff && cd .. (optional)

-Though, everything should be compilable.
+After this, everything should be compilable.
+Tell me if not.

 What's working:
 - It boots, so graphics